adam-strain-dev-repos/IDScanner/README.md

 ##Usage
 Include the idreader package like so `var idscanner = require("idscanner");`.

-*idreader* has one functional method **ParseInputString** which takes the string as read from the passport/id swipe machine.
+*idreader* has one functional method **getIDData** which takes the string as read from the passport/id swipe machine.

 *idreader* has one example method **returnTestData**.